AI Visibility

 • Buyers search Google for category terms

-• Traffic acquisition is primary goal
+• Traffic acquisition drives lead generation

 • Traditional web discovery still drives pipeline